 The SMSF tax return does not make provisions for a Contribution Reserving Strategy automatically.
 To notify the ATO of the Contribution Reserving Strategy, thereby allowing the ATO to apply the Concessional Contributions Cap for both years correctly, you must complete the ‘Request to adjust Concessional Contributions form’ here*.

 The form can be completed and lodged with the ATO after the end of the Financial Year.
 The form can be lodged before or at the same time, as both your SMSF tax return and your personal income tax return are lodged.

 If you wish to implement the Contributions Reserving Strategy in your SMSF, please notify our office in writing once the Contributions have been deposited in June.

 Concessional Contributions Caps

 It should be noted that the Contributions made under the Contributions Reserving Strategy count towards the Contributions caps in the year the Contributions are allocated to the members.

-For more information on Concessional Contributions, please click here.
+For more information on Concessional Contributions cap, please click here.

-Assume Barney is aged 64 and has made total Employer Contributions and Salary Sacrifice Contributions of $25,000 during the 2018 Financial Year (i.e. he has used up the Concessional Contribution cap for the year).
-He makes a further Personal Concessional Contribution of $25,000 in June 2018 and wishes to implement the Contributions Reserving Strategy.
-He can to do so given the $25,000 was made in June.
+Assume Barney is aged 64 and has made total Employer Contributions and Salary Sacrifice Contributions of $25,000 during the 2020 Financial Year (i.e. he has used up the Concessional Contribution cap for the year).
+He makes a further Personal Concessional Contribution of $25,000 in June 2020 and wishes to implement the Contributions Reserving Strategy.
+He can do so given the $25,000 was made in June.

 This means that a total of $52,500 will be reported in his SMSF’s 2021 Tax Return and attract 15% tax (i.e. $7,875 Contributions tax).
 The tax deduction for the $27,500 is also claimed in his 2021 personal tax return.
 Barney completes the ‘Request to adjust concessional Contributions’ form and send to the ATO.